domloki/JustForFun/README.md

 # JustForFun
 Some side projects

-1. Simple DNS resolver for domain NAME
+1. Simple DNS resolver for domain name